Gluten Free Mixed Berry Cobbler

 It’s berry season!
 Our family loves berries, especially when used in a summer-time dessert such as cobbler or crisp (click on this link to our GF Rhubarb Strawberry crisp).
 Our mixed berry cobbler has a delicious pastry crumble topping that friends and family prefer over biscuit or dumpling type of cobbler.
 The best part about this recipe is how easy it is to make.
 You can mix and match berries depending on whatever you have on hand.
 The berries used for our photos in this post include blueberry, strawberry and raspberry.

-We received the divine inspiration to make the mixed berry cobbler with a true “cobbled” appearance from Stacy at The Wicked Good Kitchen.
+We received inspiration to make our mixed berry cobbler with a true “cobbled” appearance from Stacy at The Wicked Good Kitchen.
 We adapted her recipe to make it gluten free and lower in sugar.
-She describes the topping as “a delightful combination of pie pastry, a fluffy biscuit and a shortbread sugar cookie.”
+She describes the cobbled topping as “a delightful combination of pie pastry, a fluffy biscuit and a shortbread sugar cookie.”
 We couldn’t agree more, and hope you love this recipe as much as we do!

 Peace & LOVE – Teri